simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-iptables
 ^^^^^^^^^^^^^^^^^^^^

+* Fixed a bug in which the module did not check for :program:`firewalld` availability when :code:`iptables::use_firewalld` was set to :code:`true`.

+  * The module now ensures that systems that do not have :code:`firewalld` do not attempt to configure it.

 * Fixed bugs in :program:`iptables` rule address normalization:

   * Ensured that all addresses are normalized when rules are processed.